How to Wash Hoka Running Shoes

 Step 7: Let the Shoes Air Dry Away from Direct Heat or Sunlight:

 Finally, let your shoes air dry away from direct heat or sunlight.
-If you can, place them on a shoe rack or something similar, so they’re not touching the ground.
+If you can, place them on a shoe rack or something similar so they’re not touching the ground.
 This will help them retain their shape and prevent water spots from forming.
+It’s essential to allow your shoes to dry completely before wearing them again.
+Putting on damp shoes can lead to blisters and discomfort.
+Once they’re completely dry, you can put the laces and insoles back in, and your Hoka shoes will be fresh and ready for your next run!

 Once they’re completely dry, you’ll be able to enjoy your Hoka running shoes for many miles to come!